March 13, 2007

 balance, openness, playfulness, calmness, and the effective use of the energy in

+the body.
 There is great depth to the mind-body arts of T'ai Chi Ch'uan, so that people

 can develop a